Legacy Magnet AcademyClass of 2025Tustin, California

-- "What are the primary immune cell mediators that cause or trigger IBD symptoms and how are these being used for targeted IBD therapy?" with mentor Miranda (Working project)
+- "What are the primary immune cell mediators that cause or trigger IBD symptoms and how are these being used for targeted IBD therapy?" with mentor Miranda (Nov.
+12, 2022)

 What are the primary immune cell mediators that cause or trigger IBD symptoms and how are these being used for targeted IBD therapy?